Fake news: 21st century

 The study also showed that fake pro-Trump and fake pro-Clinton news stories were read by their supporters, but with a significant difference: Trump supporters consumed far more (40%) than Clinton supporters (15%).
 Facebook was by far the key "gateway" website where these fake stories were spread and which led people to then go to the fake news websites.
 Fact checks of fake news were rarely seen by consumers, with none of those who saw a fake news story being reached by a related fact check.

 Brendan Nyhan, one of the researchers, emphatically stated in an interview on NBC News: "People got vastly more misinformation from Donald Trump than they did from fake news websites—full stop."

+NBC NEWS: "It feels like there's a connection between having an active portion of a party that's prone to seeking false stories and conspiracies and a president who has famously spread conspiracies and false claims.
+In many ways, demographically and ideologically, the president fits the profile of the fake news users that you're describing."

+NYHAN: "It's worrisome if fake news websites further weaken the norm against false and misleading information in our politics, which unfortunately has eroded.
+But it's also important to put the content provided by fake news websites in perspective.
+People got vastly more misinformation from Donald Trump than they did from fake news websites—full stop."

 A 2019 study by researchers at Princeton and New York University found that a person's likelihood of sharing fake-news articles correlated more strongly with age than it did education, sex, or political views.
 11% of users older than 65 shared an article consistent with the study's definition of fake news.
 Just 3% of users ages 18 to 29 did the same.

 Another issue in mainstream media is the usage of the filter bubble, a "bubble" that has been created that gives the viewer, on social media platforms, a specific piece of the information knowing they will like it.
 Thus creating fake news and biased news because only half the story is being shared, the portion the viewer liked.
 "In 1996, Nicolas Negroponte predicted a world where information technologies become increasingly customizable."

+In a study conducted by Ofcom from September 29 to November 28, 2025, and published on April 2, 2026, 56% of social media users stated that had seen misleading or false news in the last year.